fabnicolas/vistriker-FE/README.md

 ### Backend
 Check backend repository for details (Link is at beginning of README).

-## Running and make your Web app production-ready
+## Run and make your Web app production-ready
 Do you want to run this project that is made in Angular4/TypeScript?
 Here you go.

 ### Dependencies install